-Start where you are, grow into a Special Education teacher.
+Start where you are and grow into a Special Education teacher!

 If you’re a

-paid apprenticeship-residency meets you at your entry point and supports you every step of the way toward your California Education Specialist Credential.
+paid apprenticeship meets you at your entry point and supports you every step of the way toward your California Education Specialist Credential.

 Program Details